silverstripe/silverstripe-elemental/docs/en/content_migration.md

 - Clear the existing page content
 - Save and publish the page and the block if the latest page version was previously published

-There are several configuration options and extension hooks to allow customising the functionality of this class
+There are several configuration options and extension hooks to allow customising the functionality of this class.

 ### Configuring the element that is created

-You may configure which element content is migrated to by using the following configuration
+You may configure which element content is migrated to by using the following configuration:

 ```yml
 DNADesign\Elemental\Tasks\MigrateContentToElement: